NicBritz/Starcraft-Creations/README.md

 [Back to top](#Contents)
 ### Wireframes

 These are the original wireframes I created during the design process.
-You can also find the original Balsamiq Mockup [here](/wireframes/)
+Here you can also find the original [Balsamiq Mockup](/wireframes/) file.

 <div align="center">